intercom/intercom-dotnet/README.md

 String scroll_param_value = contacts.scroll_param;
 Contacts contacts = contactsClient.Scroll(scroll_param_value);

+// Convert a contact to a User
+// Note that if the user does not exist they will be created, otherwise they will be merged.
+User user = contactsClient.Convert(contact, new User() { user_id = "120" });

 // Delete a contact
 contactsClient.Delete("100300231");
 contactsClient.Delete(new Contact() { id = "100300231" });